UTS School of Computing and Creative Media

 Entry Requirements

-• Pass Unified Examination Certificate (UEC) with minimum Grade B in five (5) subjects; OR
+ii.
+Pass Unified Examination Certificate (UEC) with minimum Grade B in five (5) subjects;

-• Pass Diploma (KKM, Level 4) from recognised institution or equivalent with a minimum CGPA 2.00; OR
+iii.
+Pass Diploma (KKM, Level 4) from a recognised institution or equivalent with a minimum CGPA of 2.00;

-• Pass Matriculation/Foundation from recognised institution or equivalent with minimum CGPA 2.00; OR
+iv.
+Pass Matriculation/Foundation from a recognised institution or equivalent with a minimum CGPA of 2.00;

-• Pass Diploma Vocational Malaysia (DVM) (from any relevant Art and Design Programmes such as but not limited to: Fine Arts, Graphic Design, Animation, Creative Media, Product Design, Fashion Design, Furniture Design, Interior Design, Automotive Design, Traditional Arts and Crafts Design, any other Art and Design Fields) equivalent to credits in any 3 subjects SPM level; pass with credit in Bahasa Melayu 1104; minimum academic CGPA of 2.00; minimum vocational CGPA of 2.67; competence in all vocational modules; SVM cohort 2012-2016 pass History at SPM level OR
+v.
+Pass Diploma Vocational Malaysia (DVM) (from any relevant Art and Design Programme such as but not limited to: Fine Arts, Graphic Design, Animation, Creative Media, Product Design, Fashion Design, Furniture Design, Interior Design, Automotive Design, Traditional Arts and Crafts Design, any other Art and Design Fields) equivalent to credits in any three subjects SPM level; pass with credit in Bahasa Melayu 1104; minimum academic CGPA of 2.00; minimum vocational CGPA of 2.67; competence in all vocational modules; SVM cohort 2012- 2016 pass History at SPM level:

-• Other equivalent qualifications subject to approval by university’s senate and recognised by Malaysian Government
+vi.
+Other equivalent qualifications subject to approval by the university’s senate and recognised by the Malaysian Government

 AND